How we assess

-End of Year age related NFER assessment for Gap Analysis purposes
+- End of Term age related NFER assessment for Gap Analysis purposes

-At the end of each academic year, children take a NFER age related assessment.
-These assessments are used for Gap Analysis purposes and the information collected is given to each child’s new teacher ready for the new academic year.
+At regular points across the year, children take a NFER age related assessment.
+These assessments are used for Gap Analysis purposes and the information collected is collated against subject specific content areas.
 This information is then used to enhance the learning through prioritisation and personalised learning.

 Using all of these assessment procedures means learning is tailored to the individual needs of each child.